Anon-Planet/thgtoa/guide.md

 -   <https://thispersondoesnotexist.com/>

 -   <https://generated.photos/face-generator> (**Generated pictures using this tool have a watermark that you might need to remove using image editing software such as Gimp**)
+    -   **Warning:** This tool requires JavaScript to function and does a lot of fingerprinting.
+Most of it is being sent to Microsoft Clarity.
+Even with uBlock installed and on safer level, Tor Browser wasn't efficient at blocking the fingerprinting.
+This obviously does not work on Safest level.
+On our tests, only Brave with agressive fingerprinting/ad shields did not send analytics.

 Now is also the moment where you could finally consider getting an online phone number as explained in the [Online Phone Number (less recommended)] section.